-Introduction to Law/Paralegal 3 hours lecture
+Introduction to Law/Paralegal

 An introduction to the various systems of law, court systems, and governmental functions in legislation.
 It also provides the student with an exposition of substantive and procedural law and examines business organization, contracts, torts, property law, and criminal law.
 Ethical practices within law-related organizations will be covered.